-9.1 Construction Activities
+6.1 Construction activities

-Key aspects of the project that could result in adverse impacts to Aboriginal and Non-Aboriginal heritage include:
+Key aspects of the Project that could result in adverse impacts to Aboriginal and Non-Aboriginal heritage include:

-- Early works including non-substantial construction activities such as services relocations. - Planned salvage of Aboriginal heritage items. - Initial clearing and/or grubbing of vegetation. - Initial removal of topsoil. - Construction of site compounds and spoil / mulch and / or equipment stockpile areas. - Temporary access roads during construction. - Excavation works
+- Early works including non-substantial construction activities such as services relocations. - Planned salvage of Aboriginal heritage items. - Initial clearing and/or grubbing of vegetation. - Initial removal of topsoil. - Construction of site compounds and spoil/mulch and/or equipment stockpile areas. - Temporary access roads during construction.

-Refer to Appendix A2 of the CEMP - Aspects and Impacts Register for a complete list of aspects and impacts for the Project.
+Refer to Appendix A2 of the CEMP - Aspects and Impacts Register.